-When you specify a format in a PUT statement, SAS uses the format to write data values during the DATA step but does not permanently apply the format with that variable.
+When you specify a format in a PUT statement, SAS uses the format to write data values during the DATA step.
+Still, it does not permanently apply the format with that variable.

 To permanently apply a format to a variable, you can use a FORMAT statement or an ATTRIB statement in a DATA step.

-Using a FORMAT statement or an ATTRIB statement in a PROC step associates a format with a variable for that PROC step, as well as for any output data sets that the procedure creates that contain formatted variables.
+Using a FORMAT statement or an ATTRIB statement in a PROC step associates a format with a variable for that PROC step and for any output data sets that the procedure creates that contain formatted variables.

 SAS date formats

-The date formats can be used wherever formats are supported in the SAS language and the methods for applying remains the same as discussed earlier.
+The date formats can be used wherever formats are supported in the SAS language, and the applying methods remain the same as discussed earlier.